gofore/angular-basic-training/reactive-programming-with-angular2/EXERCISES.md

 - No need for search button anymore

 # Exercise 4.9 Improve the Search
+- Add the following improvements:
   - Don’t hit the search endpoint on every key stroke
   - Don’t hit the search endpoint with the same query params for subsequent requests
   - Deal with out-of-order responses
+  - Don't crash on errors
+  - Don't hit the search endpoint on empty query (implement this after the error handling)